-When off meds, he may have a voracious appetite.
+When off of meds, he may have a voracious appetite.

 Another barrier to good nutrition is picky eating.
 Picky eating can stem from a sensory sensitivity to texture, smell or appearance, Or, it can be learned along the way through ineffective feeding approaches.

 Picky eating can certainly prevent your child from getting optimal nutrition.

 Of course, there are more obstacles.
 When they pile up on each other, feeding your child can be a real challenge, and a real stress on families.